-ESIP has two meetings each year; these feature a reduced registration for students rate to encourage their participation.
+- ESIP hosts two meetings each year with a reduced registration rate for students

-At the ESIP Summer Meeting, we hold a mini-grant competition, FUNding Friday, and award two graduate student teams $3,000 each to support small projects inspired by ESIP collaboration or participation, plus travel expenses to attend the ESIP Winter Meeting in Washington, DC.
+- At the July ESIP Meeting, we hold a mini-grant competition, FUNding Friday, and award two graduate student teams $3,000 each to support small projects inspired by ESIP collaboration or participation

-ESIP Student Fellows are graduate students interested in bridging the gap between informatics and Earth Science.
-This fellowship provides students a chance to work closely with professionals in an interdisciplinary, cross-sector group (ESIP collaboration area) on current Earth Science problems.
-Student fellows become engaged in ESIP collaboration areas as rapporteurs, documenting group activities on monthly telecons and at ESIP’s semi-annual meetings (Summer/Winter).
-As fellows become more familiar with collaboration-area activities they may choose to integrate their own research, which can result in publication and additional funding opportunities.
+ESIP Community Fellows are graduate students interested in bridging the gap between informatics and Earth science.
+This fellowship provides early career researchers a chance to work closely with professionals in an interdisciplinary, cross-sector group by working with one of the ESIP Collaboration Areas.
+Community Fellows become engaged in ESIP collaboration areas as rapporteurs, documenting group activities on monthly telecons and at ESIP’s two meetings.
+As fellows become more familiar with collaboration-area activities, they may choose to integrate their own research, which can result in publication and additional funding opportunities.

 - Networking with professionals in your research field